PMT (Pressuremeter Test)

 The results of pressuremeter tests (PMT) can be imported into the program as .txt data.

-The name of the test and the depth of the first point of the PMT is entered in the "New field test" dialog window.
+The name of the test and the depth and the vertical offset of the origin of the PMT is entered in the "New field test" dialog window.
 In the "Stratigraphy" program, the input of coordinations x, y, z is required.

 The limit pressure pLM and the Menard modulus Em are entered in the table.

 EN ISO 22476-4: Geotechnical investigation and testing - Field testing.
 Part 4: Menard pressuremeter test, 2005.